 A listing of the series titles (the only place in the book or on the jacket the series is mentioned) faces the title page.
 5 titles are listed (including “the present book”) and two in press.
 These are all the titles (8 in all) published in the series.

 The printer is T. and A. Constable, and the facing page includes a reproduction of the title page of the 2nd edition of A Sentimental Journey.

 Table of contents.

-First page of text.
+The first page of text.

 The last page in the book contains a typographically styled block of text including the book title, author, publisher, editor, typeface (12 point Baskerville) and the limited edition indicator.
-This copy may be one of the 1460 copies on “antique paper” which don’t seem to have been numbered.
+This copy may be one of the 1460 copies printed on “antique paper” which don’t seem to have been numbered.

 A copy of Fielding’s Joseph Andrews, below, is the last title in the series and significantly different in design from the copy of A Sentimental Journey (above), despite the fact that both were published in 1929.
 The Fielding title, edited by J. Paul de Castro, is much larger in format and has a different binding style, title page design, and paper.
 It does not seem that Scholartis Press was overly concerned about common design within the series, suggesting that the series itself was not the primary selling point (the limited edition, scholarly titles were).

 The jacket for Joseph Andrews is plain, similar but not identical in design to the copy of A Sentimental Journey above.
 The series name is not anywhere on the jacket.
 The front jacket flap is blank.
 The jacket spine, which may have included the UK price, has a sticker indicating the book was imported and sold in the US:

 Walter V. McKee

 56 West 45th Street